DiffKit/DiffKit/doc/README.txt

 Prerequisites
 -------------
-DiffKit is written in Java so you need a Java Runtime Environment (JRE) (version 1.5 or later) to execute the DiffKit standalone application.
+DiffKit is written in Java, so you need a Java Runtime Environment (JRE) (version 1.5 or later) to execute the DiffKit standalone application.
 You can download a J2SE JRE from the official http://www.java.com/getjava/index.jsp[Java website].

 Obtaining DiffKit